Charvet: Foundation

-His father Jean-Pierre, native of Strasbourg, had been "curator of the wardrobe" for Napoleon Bonaparte, a position created at the beginning of the Empire.
+His father Jean-Pierre, a native of Strasbourg, had been "curator of the wardrobe" for Napoleon Bonaparte, a position created at the beginning of the Empire.
 The curator assisted the chamberlain or "master of the wardrobe", who supervised all aspects of the emperor's wardrobe – updating the inventories, placing orders, paying bills, and establishing regulations.
 This position was initially held, between 1804 and 1811 by count Augustin de Rémusat.
 When it appeared in 1811 Rémusat was mismanaging the wardrobe, an inventory was requested to Jean-Pierre Charvet, and Rémusat was replaced by count Henri de Turenne d'Aynac.
 Christofle's uncle, Étienne Charvet, was the steward of the château de Malmaison and later of the château de Saint Cloud. Étienne Charvet's daughter Louise Caroline Catherine (1791–1861), Christofle's first cousin, married at the age of 14 Constant, Napoleon's head valet.
 The marriage was arranged by Napoleon himself, who signed the marriage contract.
 She became in 1813 a linen keeper at the château de Saint Cloud, therefore responsible for making the imperial shirts.
 Her portrait (Figure, right) was bequested to the Malmaison museum in 1929 by Édouard Charvet.
-Constant and his wife Louise did not to follow Napoleon in his exile to Elba, an "enormous mistake" according to Christofle's father.
+Constant and his wife Louise did not follow Napoleon in his exile to Elba, an "enormous mistake" according to Christofle's father.
 Instead, they moved to Elbeuf and invested in a weaving factory, created by Louise's brother Jean-Pierre and specialized in novelty fabrics for trousers and lady coats.

 Christofle Charvet created the first shirtmaker store in Paris, for which the new term chemisier (shirtmaker) was coined.
 Previously, shirts were generally made by linen keepers with fabric provided by the customer, but in this store of a new kind, clients were measured, fabric selected and shirts made on site.
 The development of this specialty trade was favored by a change in men's fashion, with more importance given to the waistcoat and the shirt collar, which called for more propositions for the shirt front and a technical change.
 Previously, shirts were cut by linen keepers entirely of rectangles and squares.
 There were no shaping seams and no need for shirt patterns.
 The new interest for a closer fitting shirt led to curving the armhole and neckline or adding a shoulder yoke, by application to the shirt of tailoring techniques.
 The new kind of shirt was called chemise à pièce (yoked shirt).
 Alan Flusser credits Christofle Charvet with the original design of a collar that could be turned down or folded, much in the manner of contemporary collars, and the concept of the detachable collar.